mikeirvine/Capstone-Job-Time-Predictor/README.md

 8. [References](#references)

 ## Context & Key Question: <a name="context_key_question"></a>
 ### How long should it take to complete a job at a production or well site?
 This is the question that Engage Mobilize, a digital field ticking solution provider, wants to share with its operator and service contractor customers to further improve the transparency of field operations.
-The objective of the project is to build a model to predict the amount of work time required to complete a particular job at a well or production site.
+The objective of the project was to build a model to predict the amount of work time required to complete a particular job at a well or production site.

 #### Background:
-- The oil and natural gas industry in the US is currently experiencing a wave of technology innovation that is rapidly decreasing the cost to drill
+- The oil and natural gas industry in the US is currently experiencing a wave of technology innovation that is rapidly decreasing the cost to drill for oil and natural gas
 - Despite the wave of innovation in drilling, most operators and service contractors have limited visibility to the day to day costs and efficiency of field operations that support the well and production sites
-- Transactions between operators and service contractors are still mostly handled through paper tickets, which limits companies' ability to efficiently track and manage operations at the sites
+- Transactions between operators and service contractors are still mostly handled through paper tickets, which limits companies' abilities to efficiently track and manage operations at the sites
 - An example of a service that is handled through paper transactions is dropping off and picking up water for drilling
 #### Engage Mobilize:
 - Engage Mobilize provides a digital field ticketing solution that enables operators and service contractors to have real-time visibility to field operations at well and production sites
-- Engage Mobilize is looking to further improve their service by predicting the expected completion time jobs that are transacted through the platform
+- Engage Mobilize is looking to further improve their service by predicting the expected completion time of jobs that are transacted through the platform
 - Providing this insight to the ecosystem of companies that support or oversee field operations will further increase transparency, efficiency and safety
 #### Using Machine Learning to Predict Job Time Completion:
 - The objective of this project is to build a model that predicts how long a particular type of job should take when the job is entered into the system by a service contractor or operator
 - Engage Mobilize currently tracks how long a particular job takes, but is not comparing that time to the expected completion time
 - With a predicted completion time for each job, Engage Mobilize will use its geo-fencing and time tracking technology to trigger notifications to companies if the job is taking longer than anticipated
 - This insight will help companies better manage operations through increased visibility, efficiency and safefy
-#### Example of Using Job Time Completion Prediction:
+#### Example of Using Work Time Predictions:
 - When a new job is created, the predictive model(s) will predict an expected time to complete a job (for actual work time - not waiting, driving, hauling, etc.) and that predicted time will be populated on the job record
 - The app uses GPS to track the location of the worker completing the job, so when the worker enters the geo-fence around the job site, the 'work time' clock starts
-- If the work time exceeds the predicted time to complete that job by a certain threshold, the geo-fence around the job site will turn yellow indicated a job is taking longer than predicted.
+- If the work time exceeds the predicted time to complete that job by a certain threshold, the geo-fence around the job site will turn yellow indicating a job is taking longer than predicted.
 If it exceeds a second threshold, the geo-fence will turn red and a notification will be sent to a manager
 - The service contractors performing the jobs, and the operators overseeing the well or production site will use this information to increase visibility, efficiency, and safety so operations can be better managed

 <img src="https://github.com/mikeirvine/Capstone-Job-Time-Predictor/blob/master/imgs/Map%20View%20Snip.png">

 ## Data Source: <a name="data_source"></a>
-### Engage Mobilize provided a job dataset, which included ~11,000 jobs with 100+ data fields across 3 job types.
-Each job that was completed included the amount of time it took to complete (i.e., "workTime") which is the target variable.
+### Engage Mobilize provided a job dataset, which included ~11,000 jobs with 100+ data fields across several job types.
+Each job that was completed included the amount of work time it took to complete (i.e., "workTime") which is the target variable.

 The data provided includes:
 - 11,084 records, where each record is a job